Unnecessary debt sucks. There is no getting around that. For the majority of the American population, debt will suck the life out of you.

 For some, that means you’ll finally be able to take a vacation.
 For others, that means you can finally start saving up for that new home, or start a new career.
 But for everyone, it means freedom.

 Freedom rings, and it’s calling both you and me to pay off as much debt as we can in 2017.

 From October 2015 to September 2016, I made a conscious and concerted effort to pay off our debt as fast as I could.
 It wasn’t easy.
 In fact, it was quite difficult.
 I’m not going to sugar coat it for you.
 Paying off debt takes a lot of hard work.
 It won’t be easy for you, but I can promise you it’ll be worth it.

 So what are some strategies that you can use?

 17 Strategies YOU Can Use to Pay Off Debt Quickly

 Now, some of these I have developed myself and some I have found elsewhere, but I’ve used most of them.
-I can guarantee you they ALL will be beneficial in help you get out of debt and will definitely accelerated your progress.
+I can guarantee you they ALL will be beneficial in helping you get out of debt and will definitely accelerate your progress.